nuagenetworks/nuage-kubernetes/OpenShift-Installation/eVDF-Openshift-Installation.rst

 1. To prepare the OpenShift cluster for installation, follow the OpenShift Host Preparation guide.

-   For Nuage release 5.3.2, go `here <https://docs.openshift.com/container-platform/3.7/install_config/install/host_preparation.html>`_.
+   For Nuage release 5.3.2 and later, go `here <https://docs.openshift.com/container-platform/3.7/install_config/install/host_preparation.html>`_.

    ..
 Note:: Skip the yum update part in the OpenShift Host Preparation guide.
    ::